 Misconceptions About Lake Trout:

-· You have to use steel wire to get deep enough to catch them - WRONG
+· You have to use lead core wire to get deep enough to catch them - WRONG

 · Lake Trout don't fight very well - WRONG